shadowhand/git-encrypt/README.md

 ### Manual Configuration

-First, you will need to add a secure passphrase to your git configuration:
+First, you will need to add a shared salt (16 hex characters) and a secure passphrase to your git configuration:

+    $ git config gitcrypt.salt 0000000000000000
     $ git config gitcrypt.pass my-secret-phrase

 *It is possible to set this options globally using `git config --global`, but